Warning: May eliminate your entire backend team

 BOILERPLATE.

 You've been writing the same CRUD endpoints for a decade.
 Upjack ends that.
-Describe your domain in JSON Schema + Markdown.
+Tell your agent what you want.
 Get a full MCP server with validation, search, and storage.
 Automatically.

 847